 It wasn't that long ago that the Montreal Zombie Walk was a simple grassroots flash mob featuring a handful of people, but it's now one of the largest events of its kind in North America.
 Fortunately, it's still extremely easy to get involved in the stampede of undead enthusiasts each year—all you have to do is head over to the official website to sign up, and then show up on October 12, 2019.
 Zombies are instructed to meet at the Place des Festivals in the Quartier des Spectacles around 1 p.m. to line up for the event.

-Kink event organizer Cirque de Boudoir hosts BDSM and fetish-friendly parties year-round, though its annual Halloween bash might very well be one of their naughtiest and darkest.
+Kink event organizer Cirque de Boudoir hosts BDSM and fetish-friendly parties year-round, but its annual Halloween bash might very well be one of its naughtiest and darkest.
 Cirque de Boudoir's Salem Halloween event takes place on October 26, 2019, at Paradoxe Theatre, which was once a church, and also features extreme fetish demonstrations and circus acts.
 Tickets are required to attend and the event is known to sell out.
-Be warned: this event is extremely adult-oriented and appeals to the kink and fetish communities.
+Be warned: This event is extremely adult-oriented and appeals to the kink and fetish communities.

 Although the Montreal Botanical Gardens is closed for major renovations until January 2020, the annual Gardens of Light event will return to portions of the gardens from September 6 through October 31, 2019.
 You don't need a special Halloween costume to attend this Montreal fall staple, which coincides with a similar event in Montreal's sister city Shanghai every year.
 During the Gardens of Light, the Chinese Garden, Japanese Garden, and First Nations Garden will all be decked out with brilliant light installations and illuminated by glowing bulbs of various colors.
 However, you'll need to schedule a time slot for your visit due to the popularity of this once-a-year event.
 While not necessarily Halloween-oriented, this unique display is sure to add a little sparkle to your evening in Montreal.